ugr-sail/sinergym/docs/source/pages/introduction.rst

    - 🛠️  **Custom experimentation**. *Sinergym* enables effortless customization of experimental settings.
 Users can create their own environments or customize pre-configured ones within Sinergym.
 Select your preferred reward functions, wrappers, controllers, and more!

    - 🏠  **Automatic building model adaptation**.
-Automatic adaptation of the building model to align with user-defined settings.
+Automatic adaptation of building models to align with user-defined settings.

    - 🪛  **Automatic actuator control**.
 Seamless management of building actuators via the Gymnasium interface.
 Users only need to specify actuator names, and *Sinergym* will do the rest.